Nico2046/Kerr-newman-black-hole/README.md

 ---

 The calculation is performed on `Matematica 13.0`, on AMD Ryzen 5 5625U and AMD ATI Barcelo.
+The order of magnitude of calculation time is the second.

 ## References